sitypop/chitter-challenge/README.md

 -------
 * User can sign up, log in and log out
 * Once logged in, post a message (peep) on Chitter
-* Peeps displayed showing poster's name and the time at which the post is created
+* Peeps displayed showing poster's username and the time at which the post is created

 Instructions
 ------------------